kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 <div id="homePitch" class="dataTarget"></div>
 {% endprism %}

-And where on the page is this content placed after the click?
-Into the three `div` tags at the bottom.
-Their ids are: `team`, `homePitch` and `manager`,
+Those attribute values will be placed inside the three `div` tags at the bottom.
+Their ids are: `team`, `homePitch` and `manager`.

-Let's look at a nice, lengthy breakdown of the JavaScript next...
+Breaking down the JavaScript next...

 {% prism javascript %}
 var team = document.querySelector("#team"),